How Parents Can Help

 · Make sure your student has an appropriate study area.
 This area should be distraction-free with plenty of light, a smooth work surface for books and writing, an easily accessible filing system for organizing class materials, and a comfortable chair that will allow the student to use the work surface.

 · Encourage the student to make an appointment with the Special Needs Office as early as possible to discuss accommodations.

 · Make sure the student has recent, appropriate documentation of her/his disability for the Special Needs Office including a psychological report with subtest scores, individualized education program (IEP), and any documents from physicians or other medical personnel regarding the student’s disability.

-· Encourage the student to visit the Special Needs Office and/or schedule an appointment with a Study Skills Specialist the first week of classes for assistance in organizing and planning for a successful learning experience.
+· Encourage the student to visit the Special Needs Office and/or schedule an appointment with an Academic Success Professional the first week of classes for assistance in organizing and planning for a successful learning experience.

 · Remind the student to check her/his grades frequently during the semester and be aware of her/his status in all classes at all times.
 Students often ask for help after it is too late.